ItsNotYourCupOfTea/Hackathon-2017/README.md

-# Hackathon-2017
+# Hackathon
-The Project undertaken by our team for the Mumbai Hackathon 2017
+This is a repository assigned for mumbai hackathon 2017.